 Stem cell transplantation.
 Based on research in some medical centers, stem cell transplantation may be offered to patients more often for amyloidosis.
 See the Treatment Options section for more information.

 If you would like additional information about the latest areas of research regarding amyloidosis, explore these related items that take you outside of this guide:

-The next section in this guide is Coping with Side Effects, and it offers some guidance in how to cope with the physical, emotional, and social changes that amyloidosis and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment.
+It offers some guidance in how to cope with the physical, emotional, and social changes that amyloidosis and its treatment can bring.
+Or, use the menu to choose another section to continue reading this guide.